Research portfolio

 My projects study how interface design, data flows, and algorithmic optimization shape attention, market outcomes, and consumer welfare, with implications for antitrust, privacy, and platform regulation.

-Beyond Search: LLMs Adoption and Web Traffic Concentration
+Beyond Search: LLM Adoption and Web Traffic Concentration

 Best Student Paper Award, WISE 2025